 Meet some of our Alumni, Mentors and Volunteers through their stories and testimonies below.
 In the featured Alumni, you'll read about families restored; others who've discovered talents during their prison sentence and were able to develop their creative gifts and use them in new careers.
-There have been several men who've since gone on to be ordained ministers since thier release.
+There have been several men who've since gone on to be ordained ministers since their release.

 Read what keeps our mentors and volunteers coming back week after week.
 They are from varied backgrounds, organizations and churches, men and women.
-But each of them will tell you that it is not for themselves but to care and love others for they've seen first-hand the impact it makes in the men and their familie's lives.
+But each of them will tell you that it is not for themselves but to care and love others for they've seen first-hand the impact it makes in the men and their family's lives.

 Our featured Stories will change periodically so that you can meet more of our Alumni, Mentors, and Volunteers.
 And if you meet them at your church, organization, office - talk with them and get to know them.